-About a month after I graduated college, I made my “official” debut into the world of adulting.
-I say official with quotation marks because up until this point, I had only dabbled in it from the safety of my parents’ house.
+The first time I experienced this was about a month after I graduated college.
+I had made my “official” debut into the world of adulting.
+Up until this point, I had only dabbled in it from the safety of my parents house.
 But there I was, newly graduated, newly married, and newly living in a city that was states away from my family and friends.
-I was on my own and it was time I figured out how to live my life.

-I was on the verge of a total meltdown when I stumbled upon the idea of intentional living and it pretty much changed everything for me.
-A similar feeling might be what has led you to ask “what is intentional living?”
-It might be exactly what’s landed you here on this blog post.
+I had become sad, lost, and a little scared of my future when I stumbled upon the idea of intentional living and it pretty much changed everything for me.
+A similar feeling might be what has led you to seek a more intentional life too.

-If you had asked me this question when I was first starting out on my own intentional living journey, I would have given you some generic answer like “it’s about being more intentional in every area of your life.”
+If you had asked me this question when I was first starting out on my own journey to living an intentional lifestyle I would have given you some generic answer like “it’s about being more intentional in every area of your life.”

 It’s a mindset, a focus, an action, a way of being.

 Having the mindset of recognizing what’s important to you and what’s not.
-It’s slowing down and stepping out of your autopilot mode.
+It’s slowing down and stepping off the racing track of life that so many people jump on.
 It’s becoming aware of your personal values in life and living accordingly.